-Community First Medicare Advantage Dual Eligible Special Needs Plan (D-SNP) covers all medical services that are medically necessary, these services are listed in the plan's Benefits Chart (this chart is in Chapter 4 of this booklet), and are obtained consistent with plan rules.
+Community First Medicare Advantage D-SNP (HMO) covers all medical services that are medically necessary, these services are listed in the plan's Benefits Chart (this chart is in Chapter 4 of this document), and are obtained consistent with plan rules.
 You are responsible for paying the full cost of services that aren't covered by our plan, either because they are not plan covered services, or they were obtained out-of-network and were not authorized.